Introduction

-Councils and housing associations must have a written policy explaining how they will offer their properties taking into account the person’s needs.
+Social housing in Wales is managed by Councils and housing associations, sometimes referred to as community landlords.
+They must have a written policy explaining how they will offer their properties, taking into account a person’s needs.
+This is called an allocations policy.

-Housing associations can be more flexible in who they offer accommodation to e.g. they might refuse to offer you housing if you already owe rent arrears to another landlord.
+Housing associations can be more flexible in who they offer accommodation to, e.g. they might refuse to offer you housing if you already owe rent claims to another landlord.

 The Council’s or housing association’s policy will set out how it will decide who gets offered housing first e.g. a points scheme; band scheme/quotas; or a bidding system for certain properties.